-- Soft wood can be hardened to some degree by the application of polyurethene finishes.
+- Softwood can be hardened to some degree by the application of polyurethane finishes.

-- Hard wood is always much more expensive than the softer and medium-grade woods.
+- Hardwood is always much more expensive than the softer woods.

-- Hard wood is more difficult to saw, drill, and nail than other woods, requiring more time and labor and, again, more money.
+- Hardwood is more difficult to saw, drill, and nail than other woods, requiring more time and labor—which translates into a greater expense.

-- Soft wood can work in different applications--decks, shops, outbuildings, etc.
+- Softwood can work well in some applications—decks, shops, and outbuildings, for example.

 - If you're doing a period-correct renovation, consider what type of flooring would have been available and used during that time.